Creating Mementoes and Memories at the RCH

 • Bed cards

-Memory album
+Memory Album

 Lock of hair

 Ask the parents if they would like a lock of their child’s hair to keep.
-This can be tied with ribbon and placed in a velum envelope located in the memory trolley.
 A lock of hair can be taken from underneath of the hair where it will not be missed (parents may advise where to cut or do this themselves).
-It is easier to tie a ribbon around the hair prior to cutting.
+It is easiest to tie a ribbon around the hair prior to cutting and place in a velum envelope located in the memory trolley.

-Hand and foot prints – embossing and Ink
+Hand and foot prints – Embossing and Ink

-Hand and foot prints can be obtained utilising the embossing equipment located in the memory trolley.
+Hand and footprints can be obtained utilising the embossing equipment located in the memory trolley.
 See Appendix 1 for instructions.
 A similar technique, using the colour ink stamps, may be used to create ink prints, without the need for the heating gun.

-Hand and foot prints – casting
+Hand and footprints – Casting

-Stone Casting is now available for all children, which is a two-part process using alginate and casting stone.
-See Appendix 2 for instructions.
 Casting can be used for hands and feet although for best results only hands are recommended for children over two years.
-For this reason we will continue to stock a small amount of clay.
-Casts take 1-2 hours to dry.
+For this reason, we will continue to stock a small amount of clay.
+Casts take 1-2 hours to dry-to-touch and 7 days to fully dry.

 Some pre-portioned stock will be available on the memory trolleys with the excess alginate and casting stone stock kept on the Ground Floor in a cupboard outside the Bereavement Suite (a key to this cupboard is available from the ED, Rosella and Butterfly AUM).

-Hand and foot prints – clay
+Hand and footprints – Clay

-Clay should be kept flat and can take up to one week to dry.
+Clay casts should be kept flat and can take up to one week to dry.
 Families should be encouraged to take prints home to avoid loss or damage in hospital environment.
 If this is not possible, please discuss with Social Work.

 The RCH Foundation is providing $250 per bereaved family towards a piece of precious touch jewellery through the RCH Bereavement Services at the Bedside Fund.
 The funding application (Provision of Service) form can be found here.
 Staff can offer this service to families at any time.

 Instructions on how to take the print used for the jewellery can be found below.
-Please note the inkless towelette ( Appendix 4) is best used for children under 3 months old and the putty ( Appendix 5) instructions for all other children.
+Please note the inkless towelette (Appendix 4) is best used for children under 3 months old and the putty (Appendix 5) instructions for all other children.

 A copy of the Provision of service form should be filled out for every patient, a copy emailed to Precious Touch and then original sent with the prints in a self-addressed envelope.
 A copy of the form and the Australian Post tracking number should also be added onto the child’s media tab in EMR by taking a clinical photograph.
 This equipment can be found on the three Memory Trolleys.